Michigan HVAC License: How to Become an HVAC Contractor in Michigan

 Table of Contents

 That statistic is supported by how many contractors are trying to find skilled tradesmen.
-According to the Associated General Contractors of America, 2020 AGC-Autodesk Workforce Survey, 60% of firms in the U.S. and a whopping 88% of firms in Michigan had unfilled hourly craft positions on June 30, 2020.
+According to the Associated General Contractors of America, 2020 AGC-Autodesk Workforce Survey, 60% of firms in the U.S. and a whopping 88% of firms in Michigan had unfilled hourly craft positions like plumbers, electricians, and HVAC technicians.
 So, if you get the training you need, you will have a lot of jobs to choose from when you’re ready.

 » Want to grow your HVAC business?
 Click here to get a demo.

 A large part of what HVAC contractors and technicians do is replace and repair existing systems.
 And, as more of an emphasis is placed on energy efficiency and reducing pollution, systems need to be retrofitted, upgraded or replaced entirely to comply with these new standards.
 Licensing requirements for HVAC contractors vary from state to state and in some cases, from locality to locality.
 Michigan is fairly uniform statewide, but in some parts of the state, you may have to be registered locally as well.

 Is a license required to work as an HVAC professional in Michigan?
 Yes.